Glossary

 Convexity measures the sensitivity of a fixed income security’s duration to changes in interest rates.
 Securities with lower convexity generally are more sensitive to interest rates than securities with comparable duration and yield but greater convexity.

-Earnings Per Share (EPS) is a company’s earnings per outstanding share of common stock.
+Earnings per share (EPS) is the portion of a company’s profit allocated to each outstanding share of common stock.

 Free cash flow represents the cash that a company is able to generate after laying out the money required to maintain and expand the company’s asset base.
 Free cash flow is important because it allows a company to pursue opportunities that enhance shareholder value.